 Two years later, on May 20, 1918, the Goodsprings Gazette was established by Frank A. Doherty.
 The four-page weekly newspaper continued after the founder’s death less than a year later, then operated by his wife, Florence, continuing to deliver to its 350-400 subscribers until 1921.

 George Fayle also built the Fayle Department Store and, convinced the town would continue to be a success, actively promoted the settlement.
 Though all his ventures, other than the Pioneer Saloon, would eventually fail as the town began to decline, Fayle would not be around to suffer the humiliation.
-On December 9, 1918, he succumbed to the Flu epidemic which was sweeping the United States and western Europe and was buried in the Goodsprings cemetery, where his is still the largest headstone.
+On December 9, 1918, he succumbed to the Flu epidemic which was sweeping the United States and western Europe and was buried in the Goodsprings cemetery, where he is still the largest headstone.